student-to-software-engineer/student-to-software-engineer/docs/7-find-your-first-internship/6-interviews/1-online-assessments.md

 # 7.6.1.
 Online Assessments (OAs)

-The most popular form of online assesment is the **automated online assessment**, typically a code challenge where you will be given a problem and asked to solve it within a set time limit.
+When you think of online assessments, you probably think of the **automated online assessment**, typically a code challenge where you will be given a problem and asked to solve it within a set time limit.
 These assessments are often conducted through platforms like HackerRank, LeetCode, or Codility.

 The code you write is then automatically evaluated against a set of test cases, and you receive immediate feedback on whether your solution passed or failed.
 You may even be expected to complete a series of problems within a set time frame.